-Structured Practical Training (SPT) is the in-service training requirement for registration as a pharmacist or pharmacy technician in Ontario.
-The SPT Program allows participants — commonly referred to as preceptees — to develop their competence and demonstrate their readiness for practice in Ontario.
-Preceptees include registered pharmacy students, interns and pharmacy technician applicants.
+Structured Practical Training (SPT) is the practice-based training requirement for registration as a pharmacy technician in Ontario.
+The SPT Program allows pharmacy technician applicants to develop their competence and demonstrate their readiness for practice in Ontario by:

-- Apply the knowledge and skills learned in the academic setting and in previous work settings to actual patients and situations
+- Applying the knowledge and skills learned in the academic setting and in previous work settings to actual patients and situations

-- Establish collaborative relationships with other health care professionals
+- Establishing collaborative relationships with other health care professionals

-- Gain new knowledge and understanding of pharmacy practice issues in Ontario
+- Gaining new knowledge and understanding of pharmacy practice issues in Ontario

-- Develop self-assessment skills on the road to life-long learning
+- Developing self-assessment skills on the road to life-long learning

 For an overview of the SPT Program please review: